-- 3. Children whose parent/parents are involved in the work and worship of any Christian church which are a member of Churches Together in Britain and Ireland. [c] - 4.
+- 3. Children whose parent/parents are involved in the work and worship of any Christian church which are a member of Churches Together in Britain and Ireland and have provided evidence using the supplementary form[c] - 4.
 Pupils living nearest to the school. [d]